 Communication with others

 No surprises here, this was the main advantage people perceived in Facebook and other social media.
-The idea that social networks have changed the way we communicate has become an understatement, social media has arrived to conquer and she’s feeling quite confortable in the throne.
-Now I don’t think we can come up with a better example than what happens inside our mass transport system everyday, phones and social networks are as omnipotent as innocence used to be.
-These platform have not only become our main channel of communication, they have literally changed the way we relate to one another, and though it still is too early to foresee the consequences of our behavioural adaptations, here are some great examples of the wonders that can be achieved with social media:, I mean, did you know it is steadily becoming one of the best research tools in phycology ?
+The idea that social networks have changed the way we communicate has become an understatement, social media has arrived to conquer and she’s feeling quite comfortable on the throne.
+Now I don’t think we can come up with a better example than what happens inside our mass transport system every day, phones and social networks are as omnipotent as innocence used to be.
+These platform have not only become our main channel of communication, but they have also literally changed the way we relate to one another, and though it still is too early to foresee the consequences of our behavioural adaptations, here are some great examples of the wonders that can be achieved with social media: I mean, did you know it is steadily becoming one of the best research tools in phycology?

 Social Media Good and Bad: Something to take away

 So after all of that, what does that mean for us as marketers in the online world? well, here are some points to think about: Lets try to remain objective about what’s an acceptable amount of notifications to send out, the main idea here is not to overwhelm our users.
 We have to keep in mind that quality is always better than quantity, if you are posting 4 times a day and nothing is getting shared, well, maybe it’s time to post less and make sure it gets shared more!
 It’s all about the engagement now a days, and you will never achieve this unless you only focus in those things your customers are interested in.
 Here are some practical tips to get you started: